How it All Started

 As you can imagine it takes alot of planning to fly around the world.
 Before the planning even started, we as a family had to discuss how it was going to work.

-Ian (our Dad) always dreamed of flying around the world.
+Ian (our Dad) has been a pilot for 4 decades and always dreamed of flying around the world.
 He has previously took part in a few longer flying expeditions for charity and always thought it would be nice to stay a bit longer to get to know an area, and if you're staying longer, it would be nice to have your family around.
 So our dad came up with the idea to fly around the world, low and slow, stopping in to get to know a region.
 He ran it by Michelle (our Mom) first then we sat down as a family to talk about it.
 We (the kids) had a bunch of questions about how it would work but we talked it all through and the planning started.
 And that's how the 5intheSky expedition was born!

 Meet Our Crew